utexas-SDS-357/sds357-project-sp26-hyperparameter-tuners-1/README.md

 Pipeline overview: Data Cleaning → Data Wrangling → EDA → Modeling

 The included notebooks should be run in the following order.
-If you are starting from the pre-processed files already in the repo (`df_housing_clean.csv` and `df_main_clean.csv.zip`), you can skip steps 1-2 and begin with Step 3.
+If you are starting from the pre-processed files already in the repo (`df_housing_clean.csv` and `main_df_final.csv.zip`), you can skip steps 1-2 and begin with Step 3.

 ### Step 1 - Data Cleaning